ordavidov/ocl_lab/docs/ocl_lab.md

 We offer participants of the AAAI 2023 Lab [**Optimization with Constraint Learning**](https://aaai.org/Conferences/AAAI-23/aaai23tutorials/) the opportunity to run our notebooks in Google Colab.

 To access our notebooks on Google Colab, follow [this](https://drive.google.com/drive/folders/1J90aP5_3HuZJ1pEJWAjeeX4vrlNXSbbl?usp=share_link) link.

-Once you log into your Google Drive, right click on our `ocl_lab` folder, then click `Add shortcut to Drive`.
+Sign in and then right click on the `ocl_lab` folder.
+Then choose `Add shortcut to Drive`.
 This will allow notebooks to interact with the data in Drive.

 This link will **expire** 30 days after the AAAI 2023 lab is over (March 8, 2023).
 You can still run our notebooks following the instructions below (under Optional).